reynaldo-00/100-days-of-code/log.md

 **Thoughts:**
 1. Mailgun setup was pretty straight forward
 2. Have a much better grasp of JWT and PAssport now i want to feel more comftrable with mongodb

+### Day 08: Aug 18th, 2018

+**Today's Progress:**
+1. Changed pmdr timer design and buttons added options

+**Thoughts:**
+1. Next step is to add a working backend signing in/up with oath2 and syncing timers across sessions